 “I don’t know why anyone would turn down a good, healthy, wholesome, safe meal that doesn’t cost them anything,” she said.

-Increased participation may mean making adjustments to get students through the line faster, said Padrone, who is considering adding another serving line to her operation to support the expected demand
+Increased participation may mean making adjustments to get students through the serving line faster, said Padrone, who is considering adding another serving line to her operation to support the expected demand.

 2. Address lingering skepticism about hygiene and safety